ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

 ```

 To deploy a contract, or any transaction we need to have some ether,
-in the testnet we can mine some blocks.
+in out test network we can mine some blocks.

 ```js
 > miner.start(1); admin.sleepBlocks(2); miner.stop()
 ```

-This will create one miner thread, and will wait to have mined at least
+This will create a single miner thread, and will wait to have mined at least
 two blocks.

-The **first time** that mining is started it will create the DAG,
+**Note:** Only the _first time_ that mining is started it will create the DAG,
-which may take **several minutes**.
+which may take _several minutes_ to complete.

-The DAG is a dataset used by the Ethereum proof of work to secure
+The DAG is a dataset used by the Ethereum to secure its blockchain.
-its blockchain.

-We can now display our balance in ethers
+We can now display our balance.
+The balance is reported in _Wei_.
+But
+a more convenient unit is _Ether_, to convert from _Wei_ to _Ether_ we
+use the function `fromWei`.

 ```js
 > web3.fromWei(eth.getBalance(eth.accounts[0]), "ether")